nipafx/nipafx.dev/content/articles/2015-10-26-will-there-be-module-hell.md

 **Enable explicitly specified configurations with multiple layers.**

-You can give this proposal more weight by sharing it with the community:
+You can give this proposal more weight by sharing it with the community.

-[feather_share]

 If you care about the topic, you might want to watch or participate in the ongoing discussions on the [Jigsaw-Dev](http://mail.openjdk.java.net/mailman/listinfo/jigsaw-dev) and [JPMS-Spec](http://mail.openjdk.java.net/mailman/listinfo/jpms-spec-observers) mailing lists.